Peter Dench: Career

 I’m always looking for humour in my pictures.
 Charlie Chaplin is a big influence and I often try to address serious subjects in a humorous way when appropriate.
 My aim is to make people laugh, make people think.
 Looking through the books of Elliott Erwitt and Martin Parr is the reason I got into photography.
 If you can travel the world making people laugh and making them think, then to me that's a fine way to live.

-The Visa pour l'image photojournalism festival in Perpignan, France, has screened Dench's work five times (including Carry On England in 2009) and exhibited it once.
+The Visa pour l'image photojournalism festival in Perpignan, France, has screened Dench's work multiple times (including Carry On England in 2009) and exhibited it once.

 He was described in 2011 as a contributing editor of Hungry Eye magazine and creative director of White Cloth Gallery in Leeds, which he founded with co-creative director Sharon Price.
 He was a contributor to Professional Photographer magazine podcasts 1 to 13 in 2010/2011.
 His monthly Dench Diary appeared in Professional Photographer in 2010/11 and in Hungry Eye from 2011.

 Dench's advertising commissions have appeared on billboards and bus stop posters, in corporate brochures and in newspapers, including campaigns for Weetabix, Barclaycard, Barclays Wealth, Suzuki, the British Heart Foundation, Danish Bacon and Maxim magazine.

 He has made formal portraits of Tom Jones, Vinnie Jones, Heston Blumenthal, Freddie Flintoff, Alain Ducasse, Jamie Oliver, Vijay Mallya, Zöe Lucker, Tamsin Greig, Ahmet Ertegun, Alicia Silverstone and Dermot Desmond.